Svelar Documentation

 Controllers: Accept HTTP requests and delegate to services/actions.
 Handle response formatting (JSON, HTML, redirects).

-DTOs/FormRequest: Validate incoming data with Zod schemas.
-Authorize requests before processing.
-Transform data if needed.
+FormRequests: Validate incoming data with Zod or Valibot schemas and authorize requests before processing.

 Services: Orchestrate multiple operations, compose repositories, emit events.
 Return ServiceResult<T> (ok/fail).